MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 ---
 description: Optionally login to Partner Center by using your GitHub account credentials.
-title: Publish extensions by using a GitHub account
+title: Publish Microsoft Edge extensions by using a GitHub account
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 08/27/2021